 For allowing transition from one app page to another meaningful animation can be used.
 The on-screen visual elements can lead to different screen transitory animated effects.
 The transition of one visual state to another with the help of animation can make users more informed about what is happening and the reason for this change.

 There can be many visual elements in a screen but a hierarchical order binds all of them together.
 A hierarchy of buttons, navigation menu elements, list of features or app sections presented on the screen can be given a sense of priority for making one element prominent over the other through the use of animation.
 Animated effects along with a proper color scheme can easily create visual hierarchy.

 10. Custom Animation

 Finally, you can always make use of animation in your own special way to make your UI/UX better in too many different ways.
 By using custom animation you can easily make users remember the app easily.
 The customized visual effects can create a lasting impression and pull user attention easily to your app.
-The use of custom animation can also help to create a branding element that over the time can be looked upon as the signature for your business brand.
+The use of custom animation can also help to create a branding element that over time can be looked upon as the signature for your business brand.

-While using custom animation it is important to maintain the restraint and never overdoing it.
+While using custom animation it is important to maintain restraint and never overdoing it.
 You need to keep users engaged with your app and make a brand signature with the custom animation.
 But the animation should not in any way make users distract from your app content and the things you want your users to concentrate upon through your app.

 Animated effects are used across digital interfaces for years.
 But the evolution of the use of animation continued to become smarter and more intuitive with the passing of time.
 While using animation, you should take extreme care so that the animated effects do not look cliche and repetitive.
 The animation should bring a fresh visual effect to the UI/UX of your app.